tomwolfe/metamorphic-core/README.md

 The ecosystem is actively under development, demonstrating core functionalities as an **AI-powered code analysis, ethical validation, and security scanning framework.**

-**Phase 1 MVP Capabilities - Week 3 of Month 1 COMPLETE** ✅
+**Phase 1 MVP Capabilities - Week 4 of Month 1 COMPLETE** ✅

-The primary remaining task for the MVP is implementing the **fully JSON-configurable dynamic enforcement logic** within the `EthicalGovernanceEngine` (currently in progress - Week 4).
+The core logic for the **JSON-configurable `EthicalGovernanceEngine` is implemented and unit-tested**.
+The immediate focus shifts to integrating this dynamic engine fully into the API endpoint and writing comprehensive integration tests (Week 5).

 <details>
-<summary>Click to expand Completed MVP Task Details (Weeks 1-3)</summary>
+<summary>Click to expand Completed MVP Task Details (Weeks 1-4)</summary>

 #### Key Milestones Achieved (Week 1 Month 1):
 - **[✅] Operational `/genesis/analyze-ethical` API endpoint:** Functional API endpoint live.